-This document describes how to get started with LEB.
-Before trying out LEB, you’re advised to read the Pricing Overview of LEB to get familiar with its billable items and prices.
+This document shows you how to get started with LEB.
+Before using LEB, please read Pricing Overview to learn about its billable items and prices.

-- After the CSS service is activated, 20 GB of playback traffic for use in the Chinese mainland will be gifted.
+- After activating CSS, you will get 20 GB of playback traffic for the Chinese mainland for free.

-Log in to the CSS console and enter Domain Management.
+Log in to the CSS console and go to Domain Management.

 Click Add Domain.